App Interface Concepts

 How community connector authorization works?

-When you authorize the community connector, which means you are providing permission to Data Studio to interact with connector on your behalf.
+When you authorize the community connector, which means you are providing permission to Looker Studio to interact with connector on your behalf.
 Depending on the requirement of that connector, you are prompted to provide additional credentials to connector.
 So that it can access your data.

 Authentication methods used by community connector are as follows.